Tea Tonic and Toxin: Mystery and Thriller Podcast and Book Club

 by Edgar Allan Poe

-Tea, Tonic, and Toxin is a book club and podcast for people obsessed with mysteries and thrillers.
-In reading, we’ll explore ideas about the books and about ourselves.
-We started with Edgar Allan Poe’s “The Murders in the Rue Morgue.”
+We started our podcast adventure with Edgar Allan Poe’s “The Murders in the Rue Morgue.”
 Now let’s compare it with “The Purloined Letter.”

 Poe called “The Purloined Letter” “perhaps the best of my tales of ratiocination.”
 The story, published in 1844, is an excellent mystery, minus the Gothic horror of “Rue Morgue.”
 Together, Poe’s stories form the foundation of the mystery story as we know it.